ben-scire/ben-scire/README.md

 Python • FastAPI/Django • TypeScript/JS • React Native • postres • LLM fine tuning • agent orchestration

-## Focus

-Most healthcare technology fails not at diagnosis, but in the time between visits.

-I'm interested in building systems that support patients continuously while extending the reach of clinicians.

 ## Selected Projects

 Pinned repositories below highlight work in: